Genetic Tests

 Genetic Test #2 of John Spencer-Churchill's Paternity

 A genetic comparison made on ancestry.com and 23&Me between ancestors of the principal candidates for the paternity of John Spencer-Churchill are presented here.
-The finding of a genetic relationship between M (John Spencer-Churchill's grandson) and J.M., through their common ancestor of the 7th Duke of Marlborough, indicates that Jenny Jerome and Randolph Churchill are the parents of John Spencer-Churchill.
+The finding of a genetic relationship between M (John Spencer-Churchill's grandson) and J.M., through their common ancestor of the 7th Duke of Marlborough, indicates that Jenny Jerome and a relative of Randolph Churchill are the parents of John Spencer-Churchill.
 The evidence also rejects alternative parentages for John Spencer-Churchill.
 There are four alternative principal candidates, in the popular literature (cited above), for John Churchill's paternity: Edgar Vincent, Evelyn Boscawen, John Strange Evelyn, and John Thornton Rogers.
 Each of their pedigrees, showing known descendants, is in an excel file at the bottom of this page.

 E(Cm) Individual Family P(-Cm)